teslaworksumn/Finance-Express/README.md

 In order for a local version of this website to be build and tested, the following must be installed and configured:

-* Node with the Express extension
+* Node.js with the Express extension
-* MySQL
+* MySQL 5.7

 On an Ubuntu machine, Node with NPM can be installed with
 ```